 Virtually all-urban trees benefit from periodic crown cleaning, which reduces the risk of branch failures, improves plant health, and enhances tree appearance by removing limbs that are unsightly, unhealthy, and unsound.

 Crown reduction is needed on trees or individual limbs that are growing close to buildings, other trees, or utility wires.
-Reduction may also be necessary to prevent or correct storm damage and to provide a more desirable shape.
+The reduction may also be necessary to prevent or correct storm damage and to provide a more desirable shape.
 This type of pruning involves reducing the height or spread of the crown or individual limbs.
 We specialize in the strategic removal of limbs to let in light and wind, and to decrease friction between branches.

 When lower limbs interfere with mowing, traffic, people, or utilities, pruning is needed to provide clearance through raising.
 Limb levels generally are left at a uniform height around the tree to provide symmetry.
 We work to raise the level of branches of the tree in order to increase space and crown height.